FranRDev/KerosenoDev/README.md

 ⚡ Dato curioso: cinéfilo.

 ### Hi there 👋
-🔭 I’m currently working on: Sofitec, as a .NET developer
+🔭 I’m currently working on: Sofitec, as a .NET developer.
 🌱 I’m currently learning: SPA with Angular and .NET Core.
 ⚡ Fun fact: cinephile.